luckyluke007/50th-site/founders/index_new.md

 </div>
 <!-- END EVENT INFO -->
 <!-- CONTENT -->
-<div class="founder-content"><h4>Faculty Research Lecture:  Beyond the DNA Code: Transmission of Developmental Instructions from Parents to Offspring</h4><p>Susan Strome, distinguished professor of molecular, cell, and developmental biology Professor Strome studies the development of germ cells—the cells that give rise to eggs and sperm.
+<div class="founder-content"><h4>Beyond the DNA Code: Transmission of Developmental Instructions from Parents to Offspring</h4><p>Susan Strome, distinguished professor of molecular, cell, and developmental biology Professor Strome studies the development of germ cells—the cells that give rise to eggs and sperm.
 They are the only cells in the body that are immortal and provide a model for how parental experiences in humans can influence development of their children and grandchildren.</p></div>
 <!--END CONTENT -->
 </div>
 <!-- END CONTAINER -->

 <hr style="width:100%">

+## Dr. J. Herman Blake
 {% img full-size /css/assets/images/founders/herman-blake.jpg "Dr. J. Herman Blake:  “Look’n M’ Face and Hear M’ Story”" "Dr. J. Herman Blake:  “Look’n M’ Face and Hear M’ Story”" %}

 <!-- CONTAINER -->